-Clause 15 amends section 2(1) of the Firearms Act, which contains the definitions that apply in the Act, to add the term "protection order."
-This term has the meaning "assigned by the regulations."
-Clause 45 amends section 117 of the Firearms Act, which sets out the various areas in which the Governor in Council may make regulations under the Act, in part to enable the Governor in Council to define "protection order" by regulation (new section 117(1)(a) of the Firearms Act).
+Clause 45 of the bill amends section 117 of the Firearms Act, which sets out the various areas in which the Governor in Council may make regulations under the Act, in part to enable the Governor in Council to define "protection order" by regulation (amended section 117(a)).

-Sections 5 and following of the Firearms Act concern eligibility to hold a firearms licence.
-Clause 16 creates section 6.1 of the Firearms Act, which generally provides, subject to section 70.3 and the regulations, that an individual is not eligible to hold a firearms licence if they are or were subject to a protection order.
-Section 70.3 is discussed later in this part of the Legislative Summary.
+Sections 5 through 12 of the Firearms Act concern eligibility to hold a firearms licence.
+Clause 16 adds section 6.1 to the Firearms Act, which generally provides that an individual is not eligible to hold a firearms licence if they are or were subject to a protection order "or have been convicted of an offence in the commission of which violence was used, threatened or attempted against their intimate partner or any member of their family."
+This prohibition is subject to the exceptions set out in new section 70.3, which is discussed below.

-Clause 36 establishes section 70.2(1) of the Firearms Act, which provides that the firearms licence of an individual who is subject to a protection order is automatically revoked and that the individual must then deliver to a peace officer or lawfully dispose of any firearm they possess within the prescribed period.
-During the prescribed period that the individual has to dispose of their firearms, the individual cannot be accused of the firearms possession-related offences provided by sections 91 (unauthorized possession of firearm), 92 (possession of firearm knowing its possession is unauthorized) and 94 (unauthorized possession in motor vehicle) of the Code, despite no longer holding a valid licence.
-Under new section 70.2(2) of the Firearms Act, a CFO must notify the individual in the prescribed manner of a revocation of their licence and of the period in which they must dispose of their firearms.
+Clause 36 adds section 70.2(1) to the Firearms Act to provide that the firearms licence of an individual who is subject to a protection order is automatically revoked and that the individual must then deliver to a peace officer any firearm they possess within 24 hours of the protection order, or within an extended period established by the CFO, if that is not possible (for example, if the individual is out of the country).
+During the prescribed period that the individual has to dispose of their firearms, the individual cannot be accused of the firearms possession-related offences provided by section 91 (unauthorized possession of firearm), section 92 (possession of firearm knowing its possession is unauthorized) and section 94 (unauthorized possession in motor vehicle) of the Code, despite no longer holding a valid licence.
+Under new section 70.2(2) of the Firearms Act, a CFO must notify the individual in the prescribed manner of a revocation of their licence.

-In addition, clause 36 creates section 70.1 of the Firearms Act, which grants a CFO the power to revoke the licence of an individual if the CFO determines that the individual has engaged in an act of domestic violence or stalking.
+In addition, clause 36 adds section 70.1 to the Firearms Act to require a CFO to revoke the licence of an individual if the CFO determines that the individual may have engaged in an act of domestic violence or stalking.